jtpaasch/turtles/README.md

 * Specify what you want to `.output` (see the [examples/](examples/), or start with `.output traceStep` ond `.output valueAt`).
 * Run the program: `souffle -w -D- mything.dl`

+There is one abstract analysis here: reaching definitions.
+To run it on a program, add `.output reachingDef` in `mything.dl`.
+An example can be seen at [examples/example-03.dl](examples/example-03.dl).